-For the VITDALIZE UK Trial, the research team will visit or contact you up to 6 times (days 0, 5, 12, 28, 90 and 1 year), after your randomisation into the trial.
-If you are still in hospital, the information will be gathered from your medical records.
+Your relative/friend/patient will complete up to 7 visits (days 0, 5, 12, 28, 90, and 1 year), after they are randomisation into the trial.
+While they are in hospital, information will be gathered from their medical records.

-At the beginning of the trial, you will be given either a high dose of vitamin D or placebo (day 0).
-You will then begin taking a daily dose of either vitamin D or placebo from day 1 to day 90.
+At the beginning of the trial, your relative/friend/patient will be given either a high dose of vitamin D or placebo (day 0).
+They will then begin taking a daily dose of either vitamin D or placebo from day 1 to day 90.

-On day 5 (if you are still in hospital), the research team will take some more blood (10-20 ml, the equivalent to one tablespoon), this is to see how they are responding to treatment.
-Where possible, this will be taken while you have your standard blood tests.
-On rare occasions that this cannot be done, we will ask if you are willing to have another blood test.
+On day 5 (if your relative/friend/patient is still in hospital), the research team will take some more blood (10-20 ml, the equivalent to one tablespoon), this is to see how they are responding to treatment.
+Where possible, this will be taken during their standard blood tests.
+On rare occasions that this cannot be done, another blood test may need to be taken.